ELEMENTS OF NEUROSCIENCE

 The learning achievements will be assessed through two written tests:

-1) A written multiple choice test to assess the knowledge and topics addressed in each of the three parts of the course.
-The test consists of 30 questions, with each question including 4 alternatives.
-Each question has a value of 1 point.
-There is no penalty in case of incorrect responses.
-Evaluation criteria are the following:
+1) Written multiple-choice test structured in order to assess the knowledge and topics covered in each of the three parts of the course.
+The test consists of 30 multiple-choice questions.
+Each question is worth 1 point.
+There is no penalty for incorrect answers.

 Students who have registered their disability certification or SLD certification with the Inclusion and Right to Study Office can request to use conceptual maps (for keywords) during exams.